soundsiddhu/soundarya/README.md

-Data Analysis – Synthetic Sales Data Project
+Data Analysis is Synthetic Sales Data Project
 Project Overview

 This project demonstrates basic data analysis using Python on a synthetic sales dataset.